Byron/benchmarksgame-cvs-mirror/bencher/readme.txt

    9.3) To provide program input from one command line argument, set the
-      input data value in the [testrange] section of the ini file.
+      input data value in the [testrange] section of bencher/makefiles/my.*.ini

       For example